-Our survey asked consumers to rate roofers they had used “inferior,” “adequate,” or “superior” on the following questions: “doing work properly on the first try,” “starting and completing work promptly,” “letting you know cost early,” “neatness,” “advice on service options and costs,” and “overall quality.”
-For companies that received 10 or more ratings, our ratings tables report the percent of each company’s surveyed customers who rated it “superior” (as opposed to “inferior” or “adequate”) on each of these questions.
-Our ratings tables also report the percent who rated each company “adequate” or “superior” (as opposed to “inferior”) for “overall quality.”
+Our Ratings Tables report results of our surveys of consumers.
+We primarily surveyed Consumers’ Checkbook subscribers, but we also invited a sample of other area homeowners to participate.
+We asked survey recipients to rate companies they had used “inferior,” “adequate,” or “superior” for several questions, including: “doing work properly on the first try,” “promptness,” “letting you know cost early,” “neatness,” “advice on service options and costs,” and “overall quality.”
+For companies that received 10 or more ratings, our Ratings Tables report the percent of surveyed customers who rated each company “superior” (as opposed to “inferior” or “adequate”) on each question.
+The table also reports the percent of each company’s surveyed customers who rated it “adequate” or “superior” (as opposed to “inferior”) for “overall quality.”
+Click here for more information on our customer survey and other data.

 Think ahead about obtaining additional leverage in case you’re dissatisfied with a contractor’s performance.
 A company may seem conscientious and cooperative early in the process, but prove harder to live with later.